13 Perfect Fall Girlfriend Getaways To Start Planning Immediately

 The great thing about bringing a group to this spot in the Panhandle is that there are terrific restaurants and shops at every neighboring beach, all within short drives or bike rides from each other.
-You can go for the Seaside Seeing Red Wine Festival (November 9-12) or for a less crowded weekend in Grayton Beach, the saltier sister town just down the road.
+You can go for the Seaside Seeing Red Wine Festival in early November or for a less crowded weekend in Grayton Beach, the saltier sister town just down the road.
 Go to Chiringo in Grayton for a Latin-inspired lunch with a view or Bud & Alley's in Seaside for dinner with yet another gorgeous view (and amazing crab cakes).
 The best option is to rent a condo or house in these two spots, but you can stay at the Watercolor Resort on Santa Rosa Beach or The Pearl Hotel for an easier booking that's still close-by.

 Asheville, North Carolina